Lake-Tuggeranong-College/Holocron/_Robotics and Mechatronics/1 - Building and Programming Circuits/_projects/Smart House/_topics/Smart House Simulation Project.md

 - **Actuator:** DC Motor (with a fan blade).
 - **The Logic:** Define a variable for your "Max Temperature" (e.g., 27°C).
 Use the `if` statement to compare the current sensor reading to that variable.

-## The Phototactic Behaviour (Photoresistor + LED)
+## The Security Door Behaviour (RFID + Door Servo)

-**The Goal:** Program a light-sensitive behaviour so the house "senses" the transition from day to night, activating porch lights only when it detects a lack of ambient light.
+**The Goal:** Program a RFID reader to accept only certain RFID tags.
+If the correct tag is read the rotating door opens, otherwise it closes.
-- **Sensor:** Photoresistor (LDR).
+- **Sensor:** RFID reader.
-- **Actuator:** LED.
+- **Actuator:** Servo
-- **The Logic:** Read the analog value of the light sensor.
-If the value drops below a certain number (indicating darkness), enable the LED.
+- **The Logic:** Read the value of a detected RFID tag.
+If the value is correct, move the door servo to the open position.
+If the value is incorrect, then move the door to the closed position.

 ##  Programming Reflection